What Does Unit Mean In Math

 • Q: What is the difference between a unit and a dimension?

 • A: A dimension refers to a fundamental physical quantity, such as length, mass, or time.
 A unit is a standardized quantity used to express the magnitude of a dimension.
-For example, length is a dimension, while meters and feet are units of length.
+Here's one way to look at it: length is a dimension, while meters and feet are units of length.

 • Q: Why are standardized units important?